 The Los Angeles–area home of Bones star Michaela Conlin is as striking, welcoming, and stylish as the actress herself.
-Purchased by Conlin in 2007, the house dates back to the ’30s, but thanks to a slow and steady renovation and decoration process, the actress and her friend and designer Drew Lage have crafted a stylish yet approachable home that honors the house’s origins while conveying Conlin’s more current tastes.
+Purchased by Conlin in 2007, the house dates back to the ’30s, but thanks to a slow and steady renovation and decoration process, she and her friend and interior designer Drew Lage have crafted a stylish yet approachable home that honors the house’s origins while conveying Conlin’s more current tastes.

 At the beginning of the project, the pair drew inspiration from shelter magazines and their own instincts to create a unique environment that accurately reflected Conlin’s tastes and style.
 “We started by looking at design magazines and books and pulling out photos of rooms that I liked,” she says.
 “Drew and I would discuss things, and he would suggest something great.”

-Conlin’s and Lage’s similar aesthetics and friendly chemistry enabled the collaboration to be a smooth one.
+Conlin and Lage’s similar aesthetics and friendly chemistry enabled the collaboration to be a smooth one.
 “We both have the same general design philosophy, which is understated and warm, but very cohesive and a little playful,” says Lage.
 “We both dislike anything too staged or affected.
 We challenged each other but respected the other’s point of view.”

 The decorating process, which began back in 2007, was an intentionally slow one.
 “This business is nuts, and you never know if you’re going to have a job or not,” Conlin says.
-“When I bought the house, I was just finishing the second season of the show.
+“When I bought the house, I was just finishing the second season of the show [Bones].
 I didn’t have much furniture at all.
 Each season that the program was renewed, I would work on one area of the house—the dining room one season, the bedroom another, and so on.”

 Once larger pieces were in place, Conlin sought out standout accents to layer into the space and project a personal and collected vibe.
 “I would go to the flea market and pick up something like those little gold bird statues on the coffee table or the vintage rug,” she says.
 “I’d find an old chair that we could get reupholstered, and it just built from there.
 I like mixing new things with older ones.”